edwardshturman/cs486-assignment9/README.md

 ## Creating infrastructure with Terraform

-We're all good to go to launch six EC2 instances using our AMI created with Packer and a bastion host.
+We're all good to go to launch our five EC2 instances (two worker nodes, three manager nodes) using our AMI created with Packer and a bastion host.

 ```zsh
 terraform init
 terraform apply
 ```

-You should now see seven running instances in `us-west-1`.
+You should now see six running instances in `us-west-1`.

 ![Screenshot of AWS EC2 Instances in the Console](assets/instances.png)